ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Overview of JSONPath Expressions {#overview}

 JSONPath expressions are applied to a JSON value, the *argument*.

+A JSONPath expression consists of an identifier followed by a series of zero or more segments each of which contains one or more selectors.

+### Identifiers

-Within the JSONPath expression, the abstract name `$` is used to refer to the *root node* of the argument, i.e., to the argument as a whole.
+The _root node identifier_ `$` refers to the *root node* of the argument, i.e., to the argument as a whole.
+Every JSONPath expression begins with the root node identifier.

+The _current node identifier_ `@` refers to the *current node* in the context of a filter expression (described later).

+### Segments

-JSONPath expressions use the *bracket notation*, for example:
+Segments can use the *bracket notation*, for example:

 ~~~~
 $['store']['book'][0]['title']